-Preparation: In a saucepan, soften the gelatin in the grape and lemon juices.
-Bring to a full rolling boil to dissolve gelatin.
-Boil 1 minute and remove from heat.
+PREPARATION: In a saucepan, soften the gelatin in the grape and lemon juices.
+Bring to a full, rolling boil to dissolve the gelatin.
+Boil one minute and remove from the heat.
 Stir in sweetener.
-Fill quickly into hot sterile half-pint jars, leaving 1⁄4-inch headspace.
-Adjust lids.
-Do not process or freeze - store in refrigerator and use within 4 weeks.
+Fill quickly into hot, sterile half-pint jars, leaving 1⁄4 inch of head space.
+Adjust the lids.
+Do not process or freeze; store in a refrigerator and use within four weeks.

-Apple Jelly with Gelatin
+Apple Jelly With Gelatin